South Island School: Campus and Facilities

 The school's campus is in the south side of Hong Kong Island against the backdrop of Mount Nicholson, facing the South China Sea.
 It is in a semi-rural location.
 Students have their own locker and form room.
 For Years 12 to 13, there is a dedicated study facility and common room space.

 South Island School's facilities include multi-purpose facilities such as The Space, The John Wray Atrium which includes a cafeteria, and the Hall.
 Learning facilities include the Diploma Centre, science laboratories, food technology workshop rooms, design technology workshop rooms, 2 drama studios, art rooms, music and 3 Media Studies rooms.
-In addition, the school has sports facilities such as a 25-metre indoor swimming pool, a Sports Hall with a climbing wall, an artificial Astro Turf, 2 outdoor playgrounds as well as a covered playground.
+In addition, the school has sports facilities such as a 25-metre indoor swimming pool, a Sports Hall with a climbing wall, an artificial Astro Turf, 2 outdoor playgrounds as well as a covered playgrond.
 There are three catering facilities within the school: the Refectory, the Atrium, and a café called Cafe Five O.

 The school's Learning Resources Centre, a library, has a wide variety of resources ranging from print materials to online resources.
 Workshops and tutorials are provided to all students, such as a bi-weekly lesson for Year 7.
 The annual Readathon event is also a sponsorship event to support Orbis International, a non-governmental organisation that aims to raise awareness of eye disease in developing countries.